huynguyengl99/chanx/docs/user-guide/messages.rst

             content: str
             level: str = "info"

-        # The handler field identifies which method to call
+        # The handler field is used for event identification
         handler: Literal["notify"] = "notify"
         payload: Payload